Checkout opportunities to get involved!

 Carissa Henry, MPH, LPN, DASM, CRS

-Carissa Henry is the Co-Director of Transformative Changes, where she co-leads the organization’s vision, strategy, and day-to-day operations through a shared leadership model grounded in healing justice, interdependence, and community accountability.
+Carissa Henry is the Co-Executive Director of Transformative Changes, where she co-leads the organization’s vision, strategy, and day-to-day operations through a shared leadership model grounded in healing justice, interdependence, and community accountability.
 In this role, she oversees program development, policy advocacy, resource cultivation, and partnership building—ensuring that Transformative Changes remains a trusted ecosystem for collective healing and youth-led transformation.

 With over a decade of experience in healthcare and public health, Carissa brings a systems-thinking lens to the work of community wellness and racial equity.
 She has led quality improvement initiatives for the Virginia Department of Corrections, enhancing patient safety and care delivery across carceral facilities.
 She also advanced whole-person care models for Medicaid recipients—integrating housing, behavioral health, food security, and transportation services to remove barriers to well-being.
 Carissa is a long-time advocate for substance use prevention and community-driven recovery supports.